ppone/docs/accounting/intacct.md

    [![Intacct Permissions Setup](../img/intacct-web-services-user-permissions.png)](../img/intacct-web-services-user-permissions.png)

 6. Click **Save** on the subscriptions page.
-You should have received an email with the username and password information.
+You should have received an email with the company ID, username, and password information.

 ### Connecting Intacct on Invoiced